Excited to go to an Australian wedding before returning to Italy…

 At last, something positive for the day – I’m in my happy place now.

 Landing in Newcastle

 Arriving a little late only to find that I just miss the bus from the airport into Newcastle, with the next another hour away, it’s not a great travel day.

 This airport services a major city but there aren’t frequent public buses to the city.
 There is however, a shuttle bus, which costs between AUD$50-90 or a taxi, which will set you back AUD$70+.

 The ridiculous thing is that this airport does have one free shuttle bus that shunts passengers from the front of the airport, to the airport’s carpark, and runs every 5 minutes.

 To put this into perspective, the carpark is just metres across the road from Arrivals.
 This is a small airport and by no means like Heathrow, Rome, or even Melbourne or Sydney.

-So too was me taking my frustration out when speaking with an elderly chap waiting for a different public bus.
+So too is me taking my frustration out when speaking with an elderly chap waiting for a different public bus.
 Snapping at me: “these public buses are here to serve locals, not for passengers getting off airplanes!”

 And the photo below is what I endure everyday whilst living here…this 8-year-old gorgeous Labradoodle is my shadow.
+Life is tough.

 At last…things are looking up and I can’t wait to return to Italy!